By Dr. Cole, FUE Hair Transplant Pioneer

 4mm density 2

 This is indeed a problem when counting hairs, and unless there is no real-time ability that helps move the hairs or the viewers, correct answers will not be achieved.
 There is also another problem with CD or calculated density.
 While working with CIT, we have often noticed that the CD is higher than what is obtained when performing strip surgeries.
-If you are wondering why then let us tell you that the answer is relatively simple, you get what you see with strip surgery.
+If you are wondering why, then let us tell you that the answer is relatively simple: you get what you see with strip surgery.
 If the particular strip has a higher number of one’s and two’s, you will have to work with that.
 There is no real way around it.
 The patient in the photograph has more one’s and two’s and hardly any fours or fives.
-The strip that has been taken from here is a low yield strip, in terms of the total number of hairs that are available.
+The strip that has been taken from here is a low yield strip in terms of the total number of available hairs.

 However, if the work is mostly being done on the hairline, and the one’s and two’s happened to be the preferred grafts, you have guessed it right.
 One can selectively harvest for those also.
 Therefore, what I am trying to convey is that CIT is convertible and has built-in flexibility, which only works for the patient’s interest.
 You can easily find the grafts that you want, and this is not just for follicular unit size.
-If the hair is fine, then more delicate hair will be needed for exact work on the edge of the hairline, where the transition zone has to be soft and feathered, but would coarser thick hair from the middle of one’s head be a better choice?
+If the hair is fine, then more delicate hair will be needed for exact work on the edge of the hairline, where the transition zone has to be soft and feathered, but would coarser, thicker hair from the middle of one’s head be a better choice?
 Not at all.
-This is, in fact, the only area that any strip surgeon can harvest from, without making way for a scar that is grossly widened.
-This is one of the main reasons why, you will see many unnatural looking hairlines, even if the one’s and the two’s have been placed in the front appropriately, it is the caliber of the hair that is too large for the area.
-Just think about it, how will large pigmented, single hairs look, when they stick out from the hairline.
+This is, in fact, the only area that any strip surgeon can harvest from without making way for a scar that is grossly widened.
+This is one of the main reasons why you will see many unnatural looking hairlines; even if the one’s and the two’s have been placed in the front appropriately, it is the caliber of the hair that is too large for the area.
+Just think about it: how will large, pigmented, single hairs look when they stick out from the hairline?
 Over here, the hair is supposed to be soft and feathered.

 Soon we will publish interesting data, which discusses the changes in the density of the donor region in different areas.